 Personal, Social, Health and Economic Education is taught in all Years from 7 -12.
-It is taught in small groups to encourage each girl to participate in discussions.
+It is taught in groups and girls are encouraged to join in with discussion.

 Year 7 girls remain with the same member of staff all year, whilst Years 8 – 11 work on a rotation basis to cover different PSHE themes.
 The Year 12 programme has a greater emphasis on specialist outside speakers although interesting and informative speakers do feature in other years as well.